sisl/ExpFamilyPCA.jl/paper.md

 # Summary

-Principal component analysis (PCA) [@PCA] is an important tool for compression, interpretability, and denoising that works best when data is continuous, real, and normally distributed.
-Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to accommodate observations from any exponential family, making it well-suited for binary, count, and discrete distribution data. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first package in any language to support EPCA with multiple distributions.
+Principal component analysis (PCA) [@PCA] is an important tool for compressing, interpreting, and denoising that works best on Gaussian data.
+Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to handle data from any exponential family, making it more suitable for binary, count, and discrete distribution data. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA, and the first in any language to support multiple distributions for EPCA.

 # Statement of Need

-EPCA has not been widely adopted due to the lack of general-purpose implementations that support multiple distributions [@LitReview]; existing work often relies on custom optimization routines specific to a single distribution [@Roy; @MatlabEPCA].
-This is unfortunate since Bregman-based methods have succeeded in applications like mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering], suggesting that EPCA could be effectively applied in signal processing and machine learning.
+The limited adoption of EPCA stems from the lack of general-purpose packages supporting multiple distributions, with prior work relying on bespoke optimization routines for specific distributions [@Roy; epca-MATLAB].
+This is a missed opportunity, as other Bregman-based methods have proven successful in areas such as mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering], indicating that EPCA could be valuable in signal processing and machine learning.

-Implementing a general-purpose EPCA algorithm is challenging in most languages because it requires symbolic differentiation and optimization, which often necessitates API-specific atoms that are not interoperable with optimization libraries in languages like Python or C. ExpFamilyPCA.jl overcomes these challenges by leveraging Julia's capabilities.
-Julia supports multiple dispatch, promoting high levels of code reuse [@dispatch], and allows symbolic manipulation [@symbolics], optimization [@optim], and numerically stable functions [@stable_exp] to work smoothly and efficiently together.
-This makes ExpFamilyPCA.jl a fast, numerically stable EPCA implementation that supports multiple distributions.
-It includes off-the-shelf models for most common distributions (§ [Supported Distributions](#supported-distributions)) and multiple constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).
+Creating a general EPCA library is challenging in most languages due to poor interoperability between libraries.
+Julia, on the other hand, uses multiple dispatch which promotes generic code reuse [@dispatch].
+This allows `ExpFamilyPCA.jl` to leverage fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without costly API conversions.
+As a result, `ExpFamilyPCA.jl` offers speed, stability, and flexibility, with built-in support for common distributions (§ [Supported Distributions](#supported-distributions)) and multiple constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

 # Problem Formulation